salem-AQ-1/insurance-auditing-salem/evaluation_report.md

 I added abbreviation normalisation and fuzzy matching to improve this process without hard-coding individual invoice IDs.
 After these improvements, the number of service lines requiring review decreased from 12,582 to 619 out of 14,360 lines.

+During final validation, I also identified a rounding edge case in cumulative volume-discount calculations.
+Floating-point arithmetic could produce a one-penny difference in discounted unit prices and incorrectly classify otherwise correct lines as overcharges.
+I changed these calculations to Decimal-based `ROUND_HALF_UP` rounding and regenerated the audit results before producing the final submission.

 For the final submission, I used higher confidence for findings supported by clearer rule-based checks and lower confidence where service or unit-basis matching remained uncertain.

 ## 4. What I Would Do With Another Week